namanjain75/Twitter_sentiment_analysis/README.md

 # Twitter Sentiment Analysis

-This project implements a sentiment analysis model using a pre-trained transformer model to classify tweets into "positive" or "negative" sentiments.
-The model is downloaded from Google Drive, and the code allows for processing of tweet data in a JSON format.
+This project implements a sentiment analysis model using a **custom-trained transformer model**.
+The model was trained using Hugging Face's `transformers` library, specifically with an uncased BERT model on a dataset of 1.6 million tweets.
+The model classifies tweets into "positive" or "negative" sentiments.
+The trained model is downloaded from Google Drive, and the code allows for processing tweet data in a JSON format.

 ## Requirements